octocloudlabs/supercharge-docs/docs/ray/lab-6.md

 ![Alt text](screenshots/2022-11-08_05-06-15.png)

-You'll notice that there's a new step on the tour and that your message was added to the file as a popup.
+You'll notice that there's a new step on the tour and that your message was added to the file as a CodeTour popup.
 There are some new controls available.

 Try clicking on the pencil icon to edit the message.